zapabob/ROCm/README.md

 **Note**: AMD ROCm release v3.3 or prior releases are not fully compatible with AMD ROCm v3.5 and higher versions.
 You must perform a fresh ROCm installation if you want to upgrade from AMD ROCm v3.3 or older to 3.5 or higher versions and vice-versa.

-**Note**: render group is required only for Ubuntu v20.04.
-For all other ROCm supported operating systems, continue to use video group.
+**Note**: *render group* is required only for Ubuntu v20.04.
+For all other ROCm supported operating systems, continue to use *video group*.

-* For ROCm v3.7 and future releases,the clinfo path is changed to /opt/rocm/opencl/bin/clinfo.
+* For ROCm v3.7 and future releases,the clinfo path is changed to -  */opt/rocm/opencl/bin/clinfo*.

-* For ROCm v3.5 and older releases, the clinfo path remains /opt/rocm/opencl/bin/x86_64/clinfo.
+* For ROCm v3.5 and older releases, the clinfo path remains unchanged -  */opt/rocm/opencl/bin/x86_64/clinfo*.

 # AMD ROCm Documentation Updates